 Then, with a full year available, Kentucky's 2014 group was a consensus top-25 class, UK's highest ranking ever in the Internet era of recruiting evaluation.

-This fall, he begins his quest for the on-field turnaround of UK football fortunes.
+Now, Stoops turns his attention to his second season of action, where he will work to continue the turnaround of Wildcat on-field fortunes.
 Part of the acclaimed Stoops coaching family, he has a history of dramatic improvements during his time as defensive coordinator at Florida State and Arizona.

-Stoops was defensive coordinator at FSU for the last three seasons, inheriting a unit ranked 108th in the NCAA in total defense and turning it into one of the nation's best.
+Stoops was defensive coordinator at FSU from 2010-12, inheriting a unit ranked 108th in the NCAA in total defense and turning it into one of the nation's best.
 In the 2012 season, the Seminoles were second in the nation in total defense, allowing 254.1 yards per game, and sixth nationally in scoring defense at 14.7 points per game.
 Playing well against the run and the pass, FSU was third in the country in rushing defense and led the nation in pass defense.
 FSU led the ACC in seven defensive categories.
 Stoops also coached the defensive backs under head coach Jimbo Fisher.

 The Seminoles' prowess was a continuation of the 2011 season, when Stoops' defenders led the nation in fewest yards allowed per carry (2.3), ranked fourth in the nation in total defense (275 yards per game), second in rushing defense (82.7 ypg), fourth in scoring defense (15.1 points per game), and eighth in tackles for loss (8.6 per game) and quarterback sacks (3.1 per game).
 FSU led the ACC in eight defensive categories.